IntegratedAlarmSystem-Group/integration-tools/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-These guide defines the steps that must be taken to deploy the application.
+This guide defines the steps that must be taken to deploy the application.

 ## 1. Configuration
 ### 1.1 Allow interaction between external processes and the kafka container